harrisongoeldner/focal-length-histogram/README.md

 # focal-length-histogram

-Analyzes a group of photos and creates a histogram of focal lengths.
+Analyzes a group of photos and creates a histogram of focal average lengths.

 **Still in development**

+> Currently testing in Jupyter Notebook